Polynomial Bounds in Koldobsky's Discrete Slicing Problem: Abstract

 In 2013, Koldobsky posed the problem to find a constant $d_n$, depending only on the dimension $n$, such that for any origin-symmetric convex body $K\subset\R^n$ there exists an $(n-1)$-dimensional linear subspace $H\subset\R^n$ with

-In this article we show that $d_n$ is bounded from above by $c\,n^2\,\flt(n)$, where $c$ is an absolute constant and $\omega(n)$ is the flatness constant.
-Due to the best known upper bound on $\flt(n)$ this gives a ${c\,n^{10/3}\log(n)^a}$ bound on $d_n$ where $a$ is another absolute constant.
-This bound improves on former bounds which were exponential in the dimension.
+In this article we show that $d_n$ is bounded from above by $c\,n^2\,\flt(n)/\log(n)$, where $c$ is an absolute constant and $\omega(n)$ is the flatness constant.
+Due to the recent best known upper bound on $\flt(n)$ we get a ${c\,n^3\log(n)^2}$ bound on $d_n$.
+This improves on former bounds which were exponential in the dimension.